baikonur-oss/docs/TRANSLATING.md

 $ tx pull

 # 5. Check if translations are pulled correctly, commit and push changes

+# Note: tx pull also creates binary .mo files, make sure to include them as well

 # Changes pushed to branches including master will be automatically deployed to baikonur.dev
 # Your branch should appear as a new version in version switcher in the bottom-left